 This is the winter getaway you dream of!

 Idaho abounds in winter festivals.
-Here are a few that grabbed my attention and love for quirky and cultural.
+Here are a few that grabbed my attention and love for quirk and cultural.

 Fire & Ice Festival is a quirky winter festival, held in Lava hot Springs, which is renowned for its soothing spring-fed hot pools.
-The festival features wine tasting, parades, fire performers and the Polar Bear Float Parade—a costumed river float down the freezing Portneuf River in the dead of winter.
+The festival features wine tasting, parades, fire performers, and the Polar Bear Float Parade—a costumed river floating down the freezing Portneuf River in the dead of winter.

 McCall Winter Carnival is the most famous of Idaho’s winter festivals.
 The iconic 10-day festival features towering snow sculptures, dog sled pulls, a polar plunge, a Mardi Gras Parade, and fireworks over Payette Lake.